ngozi-ekekwe/spam-reporting-app/README.md

 ### Running the Application (in development)

-Ensure you have mongoDB is running and MONGO_URI is set
+Ensure you have mongoDB running and MONGO_URI is set

 #### Start Server
 ```